Patience (play): Scene Seven

-Reuben and Sarah have gone over to Phil and Liz’s for dinner.
-Sarah and Phil are looking at photos of the new house while Reuben sits to the side drinking and thinking about Donna.
+Reuben and Sarah go over to Phil and Liz's place for dinner.
+Sarah and Phil look at photos of the new house, while Reuben sits to the side, drinking and thinking about Donna.
 He remembers when they bought their first house and when they first conceived a baby.
 Sarah leaves to go check on her kids.
 Phil tells Reuben how great Sarah is and lucky he is to have her.
 Reuben does not seem too convinced.
 They talk about the time when a group of them went up to the cabin with their wives.
 They have different accounts of the time there.
 Phil remembers it as wonderful, while Reuben thought it was awful.
-Phil then leaves to go check on dinner.
+Phil leaves to go check on dinner.
 Liz, who is celebrating her birthday that evening, enters with a new drink for Reuben.
 Liz does not like where they left off the last time they talked.
-Reuben seems to be getting annoyed with the subject.
-She seems to think that Reuben is getting to a better situation.
-Reuben is moving to another direction during the conversation and keeps referring to Liz as a child.
-Sarah then enters the room unnoticed about halfway through the conversation when Liz and Reuben kiss.
-Reuben backs away saying he is no good for anyone that he will suck the life out of her.
-Liz tries to convince him that she cares for him but he will not take it.
-Reuben goes back to the pinpoint of when everything started going wrong in his life and he has come up with a new theory, his birth.
-He feels the only thing one can do is wait out their life, wait "out the darkness” (Sherman 107).
-He feels you should live your life alone out of respect for others.
+Reuben seems to get annoyed with the subject.
+She seemingly thinks that Reuben's situation is improving.
+Reuben moves to another direction during the conversation and keeps referring to Liz as a child.
+Sarah enters the room unnoticed about halfway through the conversation, when Liz and Reuben kiss.
+Reuben backs away, saying that he is no good for anyone and that he will suck the life out of her.
+Liz tries to convince him that she cares for him, but he will not take it.
+Reuben comes up with a new theory, and feels that all that one can do is wait out their life, and that one should live alone out of respect for others.

-Phil enters with some bread for an appetizer and tells Liz to go keep stirring the dinner.
-Liz leaves and they talk about how amazing Liz is that she can accomplish so much with her nerve disease.
-Sarah suggests going and getting the tapenade for the bread, and Phil leaves to go get it.
-Sarah then confronts Reuben about the kiss.
+Phil enters with some bread for an appetizer and tells Liz to continue stirring the dinner.
+Liz leaves, and they talk about how Liz has been able to accomplish so much with her nerve disease.
+Sarah suggests getting the tapenade for the bread, and Phil leaves to go get it.
+Sarah confronts Reuben about the kiss.
 Reuben talks about jumping out the window and goes to it and stares out it.
 He then flashes back to the party ten years ago.
 Phil, Paul and Donna enter the room.
-It is later in the party when Phil has come to a revelation.
-He explains that it came to him while he was outside taking a piss.
-Phil sees that we are all just particles floating around looking for an attachment.
-We will always be alone in the end so while we are here we can wait it out until the end, alone or cherish the fact that we are here and surround ourselves with the people we love.
-Phil has decided to do that later.
-It goes back to present time and Reuben answers “I know” (Sherman 113).
-And the play ends.
+Later in the party, Phil explains that a revelation came to him while he was outside urinating; that each person is a particle floating around looking for an attachment, and that each person will always be alone in the end, so one can wait out life alone, or cherish one's own presence and surround themselves with loved ones, which Phil has decided to do later.